 The United States is not a rich country, it’s a poor country with a lot of money.
 If you’re extremely talented or intelligent, the US is probably the best place in the world to live.
 The system is stacked heavily to allow people of talent and advantage to rise to the top quickly.

 To me, being wealthy is having the freedom to maximize one’s life experiences.
-In those terms, despite the average American having more material wealth than citizens of most other countries (more cars, bigger houses, nicer televisions), their overall quality of life suffers in my opinion.
-American people on average work more hours with less vacation, spend more time commuting every day, and are saddled with over $10,000 of debt.
+In those terms, despite the average American having more material wealth than citizens of most other countries (more cars, bigger houses, nicer televisions), their overall quality of life suffers.
+American people on average work more hours with less vacation while still being saddled with debt that has been on the rise for decades.
 That’s a lot of time spent working and buying crap and little time or disposable income for relationships, activities, or new experiences.

-6. The Rest Of The World Is Not A Slum-Ridden Shithole Compared To Us
+The Rest of the World Is Not a Slum-Ridden Shithole Compared to Us

 In 2010, I got into a taxi in Bangkok to take me to a new six-story cineplex.
 It was accessible by metro, but I chose a taxi instead.
 On the seat in front of me was a sign with a wifi password.
 Wait, what?
 I asked the driver if he had wifi in his taxi.
 He flashed a huge smile.
 The squat Thai man, with his pidgin English, explained that he had installed it himself.
 He then turned on his new sound system and disco lights.
 His taxi instantly became a cheesy nightclub on wheels… with free wifi.